ivanpetkovic/tamagochi/Readme.md

 }
 ```

-2. Create an instance of the Market contract using the following init message:
+2. Create an instance of the Market contract suppying a Food contract as a token contract,  using the following init message:
+3. Add Market contract as minter for Food contract
+4. Create an instance of the Pet contract
     _TODO_

+# Idea

+## Bying Food tokens

+1. User sends SCRT to Market contract (Handle::BuyFood)
+2. Market contract will add given SCRT to the overall balance, and deduct them from the user's balance.
+3. Market's response has message to Food contract to mint ceratain amount of tokens to the user's address

+## Feeding a pet

-3. Create an instance of the Pet contract
+1. Users sends Food token to the Pet contract (Handle::Feed)
-    _TODO_

-## Playing rules

-_TODO_
+2. Pet contract will check the user's balance using the supplied view key.
+Abort if insufficent food for feeding (1 feeding = 100 Food)
+3. Pet contract will try to feed the pet.
+If not possible, abort.
+4. If pet is fed, send message to the Food contract to burn the user's Food tokens.
+If user sent more than 100 tokens, burn them anyways